 Manufacturing didn’t die, it evolved.
 Technology changed the nature of jobs and labor became cheaper elsewhere.
-And much of the time the workforce didn’t evolve, their skills stayed the same and people got left behind.
-But new manufacturing is back to boom.
-So if we learn anything from history it’s that it need not repeat itself.
+And most times, the existing workforce didn’t change their skill set and people got left behind.
+Today, new manufacturing is back to boom.
+If we’ve learned anything from history it’s that it need not repeat itself.
 That’s why what’s emerging from the rust belts and old industrial areas around the world is so encouraging.
 Twenty-first century manufacturing is advanced and it’s digital.
 It’s not dirty or dull or dangerous.
-And it’s a growth industry, with the potential to employ a lot of people—if they have the skills.
-And that’s how ManpowerGroup and Rockwell Automation plan to lead the way.
+It’s a growth industry, with the potential to employ plenty of people—if they have the skills.
+And that’s how ManpowerGroup and Rockwell Automation are leading the way.